taliitacamargo/Professional-README-Generator/README.md

   ## Description
-  It is used to save the user's responses into a README file
+  It is an application that allows its user to input answers to questions in the terminal, the answers are then saved to a README file

   ## Content